-I can give you for it quite basically the courses offered by Haushaltsfee* and wish you maximum success with the implementation!
+I can basically offer you the courses offered by Haushaltsfee* and wish you maximum success with the implementation!

-Almost every closet offers an extremely large potential for minimalism
+Almost every closet offers extremely high potential for minimalism

-Experience has shown that it is particularly easy to clean out one's own closet.
-In Germany each adult owns an average of 95 items of clothing. - without underpants and socks!₁ That's a lot - but THE chance to get a good start into minimalism.
-After all, no one wears all the clothes he or she has - so you can bravely start cleaning out without having to walk around naked 😉.
+Experience has shown that it is particularly easy to clear out your own closet.
+In Germany each adult owns an average of 95 items of clothing - without underpants and socks!₁ That's a lot - but THE chance to get off to a good start with minimalism.
+After all, no one wears all the clothes they have - so you can start mucking out without having to walk around naked 😉.

-With the amount of unworn pieces that most closets in this country offer, it's a no-brainer to clean them out.
-In the end, you just keep the clothes that you really like.
-And this new order that you create with it in the closet, can be gradually transferred to the whole apartment.
+With the amount of unworn items in most closets in this country, it's no problem to clear them out.
+At the end of the day, you only keep the clothes that you really like.
+And this new order that you create in the cupboard can gradually be transferred to the whole apartment.

-Additional Tip: It's best to directly create a capsule wardrobe.
-This means a pretty perfect basic equipment of as few as possible but very versatile and well combinable clothes.
-This way you need less clothes - but you can still put together many different outfits.
+Additional Tip: It's best to create a capsule wardrobe straight away.
+This is a fairly perfect basic set of as few but very versatile items of clothing as possible that can be easily combined with each other.
+This means you need fewer clothes - but can still put together lots of different outfits.
 This is an important step towards a sustainable closet.

 4 ideas: How do I stay a minimalist?